 - Quality assurance systems were in place and used effectively to monitor key aspects of the service.
-Audits and checks were completed on a regular basis by the management team and registered provider to identify any areas for improvement. - Regular handover and staff meetings provided opportunities to discuss current practice, support and any required changes. - People met with staff each month to look at their achievements and consider any new activities.
-Evidence of these meetings were recorded by the use of photographs. - Questionnaires were sent to family members regularly to gather their opinions.
-Feedback we saw was positive. - A relative told us, "Thanks to [registered manager] and the team.
-We are quite privileged that [family member] is at Parkbourn." - People living at the service were known in their local community, through using local amenities and delivering the local newspaper.
+Audits and checks were completed on a regular basis by the management team and registered provider to identify any areas for improvement. - Regular handover and staff meetings provided opportunities to discuss current practice, support and any required changes. - People met with staff each month to look at their achievements and consider any new activities. - Questionnaires were sent to family members regularly to gather their opinions.
+Feedback we saw was positive.